hashgraph/stablecoin-studio/README.md

 Follow the steps in the [contracts docs](https://github.com/hashgraph/hedera-accelerator-stablecoin/tree/main/contracts#deploy-factory) to learn how to deploy the factories.

+# Testnet reset procedure
+Whenever a testnet reset occurs, the factories must be re-deployed and the addresses on the SDK must be updated.
+1. Follow the steps in  [Deploying the stable coin factories](#Deploying-the-stable-coin-factories) to deploy the factories.
+2. Update the addresses in SDK's `.env` file to the newly deployed factories in order to pass the SDK's tests.
+3. Update the addresses in the CLI's configuration file in order to use the new factories in the CLI.
+4. Update the addresses in the web's `.env` file in order to use the new factories in the DApp.
+5. Create a PR to be validated and merged for the new version.

 # Development Manifesto
 The development of the project follows enterprise-grade practices for software development.
 Using DDD, hexagonal architecture, and the CQS pattern, all within an agile methodology.